In Exercises 1–8, parametric equations and a value for the parame... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 1–8, parametric equations and a value for the parameter t are given.
-Find the coordinates of the point on the plane curve described by the parametric equations corresponding to the given value of t. x = (60 cos 30°)t, y = 5 + (60 sin 30°)t − 16t²; t = 2
+Find the coordinates of the point on the plane curve described by the parametric equations corresponding to the given value of t. x = 3 − 5t, y = 4 + 2t; t = 1

 Verified Solution